-Murkowski rejects GOP push to object to Electoral College results
+GOP lawmakers reject GOP push to object to Electoral College results

 HAWLEY SAYS HE'LL OBJECT TO ELECTORAL COLLEGE CERTIFICATION OF BIDEN VICTORY ON JAN.
 6

-Though GOP lawmakers in the Senate and the House have said they will contest the election’s results, they have to yet to provide any proof supporting voter fraud -- instead pointing to a poll that showed 67 percent of Republicans believe the election was "rigged."
+Though GOP lawmakers in the Senate and the House have said they will contest the election’s results, they have to yet to provide proof supporting voter fraud -- instead pointing to a poll that showed 67 percent of Republicans believe the election was "rigged."

 "A fair and credible audit — conducted expeditiously and completed well before January 20 — would dramatically improve Americans’ faith in our electoral process and would significantly enhance the legitimacy of whoever becomes our next president," senators wrote in a joint statement Saturday.
 "We are acting not to thwart the democratic process, but rather to protect it."